Colorado CPA requirements

 All coursework must address subject areas as provided above, but the coursework need not be taken within the business or accounting department.

-Colorado CPA experience requirements
+Colorado CPA work experience requirements

 Colorado requires all applicants to complete 12 months of general accounting experience providing any type of service or advice involving the use of accounting, attestation, compilation, management advisory, financial advisory, tax or consulting skills.

-CPA license Renewals
+CPA license renewals

 Colorado requires CPA license renewals every two years.
 CPA licenses expire every other year at midnight on the last day of the licensees’ birth month.